-Design Concepts extended the idea of seasons to include the celestial cycles of the sun and moon, as well as the idea of seasons of life.
-A giant sundial, a zodiac plaza with a lunar calendar, and a time capsule are literal expressions of the theme, while a changing-leaf motif is used to express the annual seasons of the year.
+Our team extended the idea of seasons to include the celestial cycles of the sun and moon, as well as the idea of seasons of life.
+A giant sundial, a zodiac plaza with a lunar calendar, and a time capsule are literal expressions of the theme, while a changing-leaf motif expresses the annual seasons.
 Artists incorporated this theme in a variety of ways throughout the site, including metal fabrications, sandblasting, and custom form liners for concrete walls.

-A simple hillside of grass will serve as an amphitheater, and the "stage" is backdropped by a computer-controlled interactive water feature with spray jets randomly programmed.
+A simple hillside of grass serves as an amphitheater and the stage is backdropped by a computer-controlled interactive water feature.
 Other water features include granite columns that glisten with water in the summer and ice over for an ever-changing sculpture in the winter, and a waterwall cascading over colorful sandstone.
-Existing outdoor ponds surrounding the park create a serene backdrop.
 An activity pad serves the needs of roller hockey, basketball, and a possible future ice rink.

-The multi-level playground for all ages takes advantage of a sloping site to create a "land slide" that is the main entry into the playground.
-(Parents can use the stairs or a ramped walkway if they prefer.)
-Bridges on another level allow direct access for wheelchairs onto the upper decks of the play structure, and a custom-designed two-story treehouse in the middle of a wooded area is accessed by wooden bridges through the treetops.
+The multi-level adventure playground takes advantage of a sloping site to create a "land slide" that is the main entry into the playground.
+Bridges on another level allow direct access for wheelchairs to the upper decks of the play structure, and a custom-designed two-story treehouse in the middle of a wooded nature play area is accessed by wooden bridges through the treetops.
 Climbing features for the playground portray the art and architecture of the park as well.
-Custom-built sculptures are integrated into Westlands Park that combine the theme of the park with rock-climbing routes that serve a wide range of ages and abilities.

 The site contains three restroom buildings, one of which is earth-sheltered with a plaza atop the building.
 This plaza overlooks the playground, and provides same-level access to the soccer, lacrosse, and softball fields behind it.